rust-lang/rust/doc/tutorial-tasks.md

 # Handling task failure

-Rust has a built-in mechanism for raising exceptions, written `fail` (or `fail ~"reason"`, or sometimes `assert expr`), and it causes the task to unwind its stack, running destructors and freeing memory along the way, and then exit itself.
-Unlike C++, exceptions in Rust are unrecoverable within a single task - once a task fails there is no way to "catch" the exception.
+Rust has a built-in mechanism for raising exceptions.
+The `fail` construct (which can also be written with an error string as an argument: `fail ~reason`) and the `assert` construct (which effectively calls `fail` if a boolean expression is false) are both ways to raise exceptions.
+When a task raises an exception the task unwinds its stack---running destructors and freeing memory along the way---and then exits.
+Unlike exceptions in C++, exceptions in Rust are unrecoverable within a single task: once a task fails, there is no way to "catch" the exception.

-All tasks are, by default, _linked_ to each other, meaning their fate is intertwined, and if one fails so do all of them.
+All tasks are, by default, _linked_ to each other.
+That means that the fates of all tasks are intertwined: if one fails, so do all the others.

 ~~~
 # use task::spawn;